The Super Mario Bros. Super Show!: Germany home media history

-Pidax released the complete series along The Legend of Zelda in Germany (with English audio included), in five boxsets, but unlike some English releases the missing live-action episodes are included, though only in German.
-This DVDs included all extras except the interactive DVD games.
+Pidax has released the complete series along The Legend of Zelda in Germany (with English audio included), in five boxsets, but unlike some English releases the missing live-action episodes are included (though only in German).
+These DVDs included all extras except the interactive DVD games.

 The Legend of Zelda on home media

 The Legend of Zelda series has been released separately from the Mario content multiple times, first by Kids Klassics, who released the series on two-episode tapes in four volumes; the gold color of the VHS slipcases matched that of the original NES games.

 Lions Gate Home Entertainment also included an episode each on their "Mario's Monster Madness" and "Action Adventures" VHSes; both are also included on their DVD counterpart "Mario's Greatest Movie Moments".

-Sterling Entertainment released another VHS/DVD titled Ganon's Evil Tower on 22 July 2003, which included three episodes.
+Sterling Entertainment released another VHS/DVD titled Ganon's Evil Tower on July 22, 2003, which included three episodes.
 The DVD release also included 2 episodes of Sonic Underground as a bonus.
-The second DVD was released on 27 September 2005, titled Havoc in Hyrule, containing five episodes.
+The second DVD was released on September 27, 2005, titled Havoc in Hyrule, containing five episodes.

-The complete Zelda series was released on 18 October 2005, by Shout!
+The complete Zelda series was released on October 18, 2005, by Shout!
 Factory and Sony BMG Music Entertainment, with extra bonus features such as interactive DVD games and line art from the series, but it did not include all of the associated the Super Mario Bros.
 Super Show! live action segments; some were included as bonus features.
 This release has been discontinued and is out of print.

-NCircle Entertainment eventually re-released Sterling's DVDs, and released another one titled "The Power of the Triforce" on 22 July 2008, which contains five episodes.
-NCircle re-released the complete series on 22 May 2012.
+NCircle Entertainment eventually re-released Sterling's DVDs, and released another one titled "The Power of the Triforce" on July 22, 2008, which contains five episodes.
+NCircle re-released the complete series on May 2012.